Barclays investors urged to reject CEO's pay award

-LONDON (Reuters) - Barclays Plc (BARC.L) shareholders should reject the British bank’s remuneration policy, as pay for Chief Executive Antony Jenkins is “excessive”, a shareholder advisory group said on Wednesday.
+LONDON, April 15 (Reuters) - Barclays Plc shareholders should reject the British bank’s remuneration policy, as pay for Chief Executive Antony Jenkins is “excessive”, a shareholder advisory group said on Wednesday.

 Pirc, an independent group that says it offers advice to institutional investors with assets of more than 1.5 trillion pounds ($2.2 trillion), said shareholders should oppose Barclays’ remuneration report at the annual meeting on April 23.